-How the US-led coalition responds to Turkey's invasion of Afrin will influence the capacity for the US to maintain a presence in Syria and influence Syria's future.
+How the US-led coalition responds to Turkey's invasion of Afrin will impact the capacity for the US to maintain a presence in Syria and influence Syria's future.
 Many commentators claim the only way to stop the suffering of the Syrian people is to let Assad have control over at least 70 percent of Syrian territory, despite this strategy not addressing the incompatible interests of multiple stakeholders and that the regime has lost the economic and political capacity to service the country.
-Instead, it is heavily reliant on non-state actors and foreign patrons.
-This assessment either calls for a US withdrawal from Syria or excludes 30 percent of Syrian territory currently secured by the SDF and US-led coalition and which contains significant water, oil and gas resources.
+Rather, it is reliant on foreign patrons and non-state actors.
+Those that say the only answer is to accept Assad remaining in power either call for a US withdrawal from Syria or exclude the 30 percent of Syrian territory currently secured by the SDF and US-led coalition and which contains significant water, oil and gas resources.

 The Syrian regime, Russia and Iran claim that the US military presence is illegal.
 The US justifies its presence by saying ISIS remains a threat.
 To maintain a presence, the US would like to work with both Turkey and the YPG/SDF/PYD.
 Given Turkey's political leaders have staked their reputations on eliminating the YPG/PYD, the US may have to choose whether or not, or to what degree, it complies with Turkey's demands and/or supports the US-SDF/PYD alliance.
 Each path has inherent risks.
 The risks associated with co-ordinating with or even partially acquiescing to Turkey have been outlined.
 The risks of relying on the US-SDF/PYD alliance include worsening relations with Turkey, Turkey and/or its extremist militants acting outside anyone's interests, pushing Turkey towards Russia, and Syrian Kurds being unwilling and unable to curb Iranian expansion.
 For instance, Syrian Kurds will not benefit from making an enemy of Iran.
 Nor do they have the resources to confront the Islamic Revolutionary Guard Corps (IRGC) and Iran's proxies.
 Yet if the US leaves Syria before a political transition, the Syrian people will suffer.
 Russia, Iran and Turkey have different visions and lack the resources for reconciliation and reconstruction, which could lead to an ISIS (like) resurgence and more civil conflict.
+But for the US to stay, they need local allies on the ground.